 If you wish to object to any of the below proposed orders, please send the reason for objection by e-mail (quoting the reference number) before the closing date to [email protected].

-Proposed TRO (Reference Number PR0519) – Proposed No Waiting at any time in High Street and Grantchester Road, Grantchester.
-Closing date for comment is 22 February 2019.
+Proposed TRO (Reference Number PR0538) - Proposed prohibition of waiting and raised table, Main Street and Common Road, Witchford.
+Closing date for comment is 15 May 2019.